mahinops/github-action-by-permission/README.md

 ## Github Repository
-You can visit this repo for the latest release => [Click Here](https://github.com/mokhlesurr031/github-action-by-permission)

-And this repo contains the test of this action => [Click Here](https://github.com/mokhlesurr031/test-github-action-by-permission)
+And this repo contains the test of this action => [Test Repo for Github Action Permission](https://github.com/mokhlesurr031/test-github-action-by-permission)